LOOK FOR THE TOPIC/QUESTION/ANSWER YOU WANT.

 Another Einstein wrote in asking for info on his "CWC Chicago Welding Bicycle" and–of course–no photos.
 Then got mad when we corrected him by stating the bicycle was probably made by CLEVELAND WELDING COMPANY, not "Chicago Welding Company."
 Why THAT ticked him off we have no idea (it resulted in a deranged potty-mouth email–which is always the sign of great intellect and true brilliance).
 Yeah.
 He went straight to the Feces File.

-People... if you approach us from the standpoint of "don't bother me with the facts–I've already got my mind made up" then it is pointless to ask for information that you'll just reject anyway.
+People... if you think that ALL of the facts in this hobby are merely derived from opinion and consensus and info in "forums" and DIY web sites, then all is lost!
+And if you approach us from the standpoint of "don't bother me with the facts–I've already got my mind made up" then it is pointless to ask for information that you'll just reject anyway.
 This is NOT a DIY "forum."
 If you already know it all, then why bother?
 Think about this.
 If you are unwilling to be taught, it is pointless to ask the teacher to teach.

 Of course, there is the old mechanic's joke that says it costs one price if the mechanic does it... but the bill is MORE if you help!
 Think about that principle and apply it here.